Sign Up for a Free Account

 • In most patients with cancer-associated paraneoplastic retinopathy, subacute vision loss is the presenting feature of the malignancy, whereas vision loss develops after the melanoma diagnosis in the majority of patients with melanoma-associated paraneoplastic retinopathy.

-• Most patients with paraneoplastic retinopathy have one or more antiretinal autoantibodies with varying immunohistochemical staining patterns and specificity for a number of retinal antigens.
+• Most patients with paraneoplastic retinopathy have one or more antiretinal autoantibodies.

 Historical note and terminology

-The first well-documented cases of "photoreceptor degeneration as a remote effect of cancer" were reported in 1976 by Sawyer and colleagues (130).
-The cases were of three female patients with bronchial carcinoma.
-The term "paraneoplastic autoimmune retinopathy" encompasses patients with heterogeneous tumor associations and clinical features and probably represents more than one pathophysiologic mechanism.
+The first well-documented cases of “photoreceptor degeneration as a remote effect of cancer” were reported in 1976 by Sawyer and colleagues (123).
+The cases were of three female patients with bronchial carcinoma who presented with vision loss before cancer diagnosis, ERG findings of nearly depressed retinal function, and ring scotomas on visual field testing.
+These were likely the first described cases of cancer-associated retinopathy.
+In 1982, a sample of patients with small-cell carcinoma of the lung had the first measured antiretinal antibodies, which postulated a potential antibody-mediated process (75).
+However, the term “paraneoplastic autoimmune retinopathy” encompasses patients with heterogeneous tumor associations and clinical features and probably represents more than one pathophysiologic mechanism.

 This is an article preview.